district10/blog/_posts/post-0078-learning-perl.md

     $score{'fred'} # or $score{fred}

-    # But beware; if there’s anything inside the curly braces besides a
+    # But beware; if there's anything inside the curly braces besides a
     # bareword, Perl will interpret it as an expression.
 For instance, if
     # there is a  . , Perl interprets it as a string concatenation:
     $hash{ bar.foo } = 1; # that's the key 'foobar'